Bicycling for Weight Loss: First get on the Scale

 Did you know...?

-This "fat burning zone" is between 60 to 70 percent of your maximum heart rate.
-Obviously, you can't really check your heart rate when you're cycling unless you invest in a heart rate monitor, but you should get a better idea of how hard you need to be working to stay in your "fat burning zone".
+This "fat-burning zone" is between 60 to 70 percent of your maximum heart rate.
+You can't check your heart rate when you're cycling unless you invest in a heart rate monitor, but you should get a better idea of how hard you need to be working to stay in your "fat burning zone".

 Here is what worked for me, and what I recommend

 The advantage of the plan I followed is that there are only a few simple rules.
-If you follow these rules, you are going to lose weight, and gain important new habits that will help you in controlling your weight forever.
+If you follow these rules, you are going to lose weight and gain important new habits that will help you control your weight forever.